Categories: Future Tech

 • Memory cloth.
 (Look you won’t find some fabric that will allow you to fly.
 Your best bet is a hand glider and the cheapest is $3,390)

 • The Tumbler.
 (The closest analogue we could find is a Humvee.
-You won’t be tearing around roof tops in this$140,000 vehicle, but slap bat sticker on it, make sure you stay on dark roads, and nobody will know the difference.
+You won’t be tearing around roof tops in this$140,000 vehicle, but slap a bat sticker on it, make sure you stay on dark roads, and nobody will know the difference.
 It comes in black for an additional $1,500.)

 And for the rest Bruce Wayne has to improvise.
 He orders 10,000 graphite helmets.
-These go for $244 each, although we’re sure that for such large order you could negotiate the price down to $200.
+These go for $244 each, although we’re sure that for such a large order you could negotiate the price down to $200.
 Total comes out to $2 million.
 He stuffs a sound amplifier into the bat-ears, and these cost $29.95.

 This is perhaps a good time to mention the cost of a Butler.
 We don’t know how much Bruce Wayne pays Alfred, but you can get an executive personal assistant to dress your wounds, cook you meals, clean the bat droppings, and engage in witty banter for $30 an hour.
 24 hours a day, 365 days a year, and you’ll be paying them $262,800.